 Help with Chess

-Probably the best site for players from the learner to intermediate levels would be: The ChessKid site (part of Chess.com).
+Probably the best site for players from learner to intermediate level is ChessKid (part of Chess.com).

-For a very beginner level description of chess try AAA State of Play as recommended by Zach who is learning chess as part of his Boy Scout Chess Badge.
+Beginner‑friendly explanation of chess rules: AAA State of Play — recommended by Zach, who is learning chess for his Boy Scout Chess Badge.

 How to write down your moves: Chess Notation